-Discover peace on the white sands of the Turks and Caicos islands
+Discover peace on the white sands of the Turks & Caicos islands

 Located at the southern tip of the Bahamas chain, the white-sand beaches and turquoise sea of the Turks and Caicos islands offer a tranquil retreat.
 Divers and snorkelers particularly love Turks and Caicos holidays.
 The reef system here stretches across 200 miles, offering a dazzling underwater world of colourful fish and corals.